 What is third party logistics (3PL)?

 Third party logistics is outsourcing the supply chain operations and logistics to get a company’s products to their customer.
 Most basically this includes receiving, storing, packing, and shipping services.
-Some 3PL companies also provide value added services like inventory management, kitting and assembly, postponement packaging, and others.
+Some 3PL companies also provide other logistics services, referred to as value added services.
+These include inventory management, kitting and assembly, postponement packaging, and others.

 Because 3PLs have been managing these kind of logistics for years or decades, they have the expertise and leverage to make the process simpler, quicker, and more cost effective for the seller.

 What’s the difference between a 3PL and 4PL?

 In a 3PL model, the business maintains management oversight, but outsources the logistics operations to a 3PL provider.
 The 3PL provider has complete control of the fulfillment facilities, operations, and inventory within the facilities.